nvi-inc/fs-vgos/fs-vgos.md

 onsource
 ```

 The result should be `TRACKING`.
 If the antenna status is still
-`SLEWING` wait until you seen an on source message in the FS window.
+`SLEWING` wait until you see an onsource message in the FS log window.

-Once the antenna is on source, start the pointing check with
+Once the antenna is onsource, start the pointing check with

 ```fs
 fivept